hexa-org/policy-orchestrator/infrastructure/README.md

 freshctl services contour
 ```

 Create a DNS entry for your load balancer.
-Re-run the below command to show your ip address.
+Re-run the below command to show your ip address as needed.

 ```bash
 kubectl describe svc ingress-contour-envoy --namespace projectcontour | grep Ingress | awk '{print $3}'